n0raitor/dfir-installer-updater/README.md

 PowerShell Script to update the DFIR-Installer Tool

 Run the PowerShell Script / File t oget the latest version of the DFIR-Installer from [my Repository](https://github.com/n0raitor/dfir-installer)
+Create the Directory: C:\DFIR\_dfir-installer\" and run the Script inside this folder:

 ```powershell
 .\Get-dfir-installer-Update.ps1